XSOE Butterfly Strategy

 XSOE thesis for this butterfly

-The market-implied 1-standard-deviation range for XSOE extends from approximately $44.10 on the downside to $54.24 on the upside.
+The market-implied 1-standard-deviation range for XSOE extends from approximately $44.00 on the downside to $51.12 on the upside.
 A XSOE long call butterfly is a pinning play: it pays maximum at the middle strike if XSOE settles there at expiration, with the wing legs capping both the cost and the maximum loss to the net debit.
-Current XSOE IV rank near 41.81% is mid-range against its 1-year distribution, so the IV signal is neutral; the butterfly thesis on XSOE should anchor more to the directional view and the expected-move geometry.
+Current XSOE IV rank near 12.07% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on XSOE at 26.10%.
 As a Financial Services name, XSOE options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to XSOE-specific events.

 XSOE butterfly positions are structurally neutral / pin (limited-risk, limited-reward); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 XSOE positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move XSOE alongside the broader basket even when XSOE-specific fundamentals are unchanged.
 Always rebuild the position from current XSOE chain quotes before placing a trade.